libero/publisher/.github/ISSUE_TEMPLATE/ticket_template1.md

+---
+name: Ticket
+about: Create a new ticket
+---

 ## Problem / Motivation
 <!-- Describe the problem here using the 5Ws.
 You can use the user story format: As a [Who] and [When][Where] I would like [What] so that [Why] -->
 - WHO wants this?